 Hannah: What is the most recent technology acquisition in the office?

 Dr. Jablow: There’s a couple.
-I have a new handheld soft-tissue dental laser, the NV from Discus Dental.
+I have a new handheld soft-tissue dental laser, the NV from Discus Dental (now Philips).
 We also have new caries detection devices to look for cavities.
 One is called Spectra, another is called SOPROLIFE.

 Hannah: And how do those work?